yykids/RDS-FOR-SQLSERVER/en/console-guide.md

 ![List of Parameter Groups 001](http://static.toastoven.net/prod_rds_mssql/parameter_group_list_001.png)

-Enter name and description of a parameter group to newly create, click [Copy] to create a parameter group.
+Enter name and description of a parameter group to newly create, and click [Copy] to create a parameter group.

 ![Copy Parameter Groups 001](http://static.toastoven.net/prod_rds_mssql/parameter_group_copy_001.png)

 ### Modifying Parameter Groups

-Click name of a target to modify from the list of parameter groups, and it goes to parameter details.
+Click name of a target to modify from the list of parameter groups, and it goes to the parameter details.

 ![List of Parameter Groups 002](http://static.toastoven.net/prod_rds_mssql/parameter_group_list_002.png)